Top of the page

-A lumpectomy is surgery to remove cancer from the breast.
+Breast-conserving surgery (lumpectomy) removes cancer from the breast.
 Your doctor will make a small cut (incision) and take out the cancer.
-The whole breast will not be removed.
+The whole breast won't be removed.
 The doctor will try to also take a small amount of normal tissue around the cancer.
 This is known as "getting clear margins."
-Some women will need another surgery to be sure the margins are clear.
+Some people will need another surgery to be sure the margins are clear.
 The doctor may also check the nearby lymph nodes during the surgery.

-After a lumpectomy, you will probably go home the same day.
-Most women can go back to work or their normal routine in 1 to 3 weeks.
+After surgery, you will probably go home the same day.
+Most people can go back to work or their normal routine in 1 to 3 weeks.
 This depends on how you feel.
 It also depends on the type of work you do and whether you need more treatment.
 This may include radiation or chemotherapy.
-Most women who have a lumpectomy for cancer also get radiation treatment.
+Most people who have this surgery for cancer also get radiation treatment.

 The surgery will leave scars.
 Sometimes it leaves a dent in the breast too.
 Most women will look normal in a bra.
 But your breasts may not match in size or shape after surgery.
 This depends on the size of your breasts.
 It also depends on how much tissue was removed.